statusunknown418/cs_web_proj_api_v2/README.md

 it's not that nice to develop with it (at least for someone coming from web/mobile with JS/TS).

 PD: Sorry python lovers

+### Final Notes

+- If the [Frontend app](https://github.com/AlvaroAquijeDiaz/cs_project_nextjs_app) crashes or shows errors the simplest explanation is that the Heroku dyno configured for this project exceeded the available quota 😂 I do not plan on paying any extra.